List on Bids44 →

 ConditionPrice RangeWhat It Means

-Fair₹400 – ₹600Visible scratches, minor dents on the body, or significant signs of use on the glass top.
-Fully functional but aesthetically rough, possibly showing signs of heavy use.
+Fair₹400 – ₹600Noticeable scratches, minor dents on the body, or some fading on the touch panel.
+Fully functional but shows clear signs of regular use.
+Might have a slightly stiffer button or a less pristine power cord.

 Advantages — Why Buyers Pick the Pigeon Induction Cooktop in 2026